 Nonresidents must pay Pennsylvania income tax on income they earn within the state.
 Just because someone makes some money in the state does not mean that they have to pay Pennsylvania income tax on their income earned outside the state.

 Sometimes, after a person passes away, their property will continue to earn money before it is passed to the heirs.
 This income, and any income earned in the year the decedent passed away, will have to be accounted for in a Pennsylvania tax return.
 This tax return is generally done by the estate's executor, who is normally named in the decedent's will.

 A trust is a relationship whereby a grantor gives property to a trustee to administer for the benefit of a beneficiary.
 Part of the trustee's duties includes paying taxes on income derived from the property in their care.
 The beneficiary may also have to pay taxes on any income or distributions from the trust.

 The current Pennsylvania income tax rate is 3.07%, and this changes year to year.

 Partnerships and associations do not have to pay taxes in Pennsylvania, as their members will pay taxes on income received from the partnership or association in their individual tax returns.

-Tax law can be very complex.
 Unlike many other areas of the law, tax law changes every year.
 This means that you should speak with an attorney who has up-to-date knowledge of Pennsylvania income tax laws if you have any questions about your tax obligations in Pennsylvania.
-There are many attorneys throughout Pennsylvania with tax law experience who may be able to help.
+Get some peace of mind today by contacting an experienced Pennsylvania tax attorney.

 Contact a qualified attorney.